Skip to contents

 labs(title = 'Helianthella microcephala\noccurrence records')

-For our future scenario we will use the CMIP6 modelled future climate data for the 2041-2060 time window.
-We will download the coarse 2.5 minute, ca ~70km at equator, resolution data.
-Do note that the source also includes a ~ 1km at equator resolution data set (30 seconds), but this would take too long for the vignette.
+We will download WorldClim data using geodata.
+The results from worldclim_global should match what we loaded from dismo in the various sloth examples.
+For our future scenario, we will use the CMIP6 modelled future climate data for the 2041-2060 time window.
+We will download the coarse 2.5-minute resolution data, ca. ~70km at the equator.
+Do note that the source also includes a ~1km at-equator resolution data set (30 seconds), but this would take too long for the vignette.

 # Download WorldClim bioclim at ~10 km